Ar-zz-duboy/Arduboy/README.md

 Arduboy Library
 ===============
-_`ekem/develop`_
+_`develop`_

+This is the `develop` branch for the Arduboy Library.

-# This is Development Branch
+# This is a Development Branch
-This is the branch for ekem's development work.
+This is the branch main development branch for the Arduboy Library.

 Please use the `stable` branch for the current stable build.

-Use `develop` for the team development build.
+## About

 This library provides Arduboy's  core functionality.